moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/feature_flags.md

 Switching to a third party service is potentially a large undertaking and not something that can be achieved in the short or medium term.
-Adding in another unknown in the form of a third party service for feature flags during the cells migration that already contains a lot of unknowns doesn't seem to be the best path forward.
+Adding in another unknown in the form of a third party service for feature flags during the Cells migration that already contains a lot of unknowns doesn't seem to be the best path forward.
 We could revisit this conversation at a later stage.

 We can also consider using GitLab's own Feature Flag product, which is based on Unleash.
 However, this will require extensive development to make the feature set useful for us.
-This might make the product too specific to cells and gitlab.com.
+This might make the product too specific to Cells and gitlab.com.

 ### Pull model instead of push model